It’s best to use a subdomain since the Pagely staging URL bypasses our cache layer.

 You should now be able to see your CDN status.

-Once you have completed the migration and performance testing the last step is pointing the DNS to our servers.
+After you have completed the migration and performance testing, the last step is pointing the DNS to our servers.